Ravenna/llmsTxtGenerator/content/collections/pages/seattle-wa-website-development.md

             text: 'Let’s Meet'
       -
         type: paragraph
+        attrs:
+          class: null
         content:
           -
             type: text
+            text: "We know that choosing a development partner can be a daunting task.
+That's why we always offer a free consultation to help you determine if we're the right fit for your needs.
+During this consultation, we'll discuss your goals and objectives and answer any questions you may have about our services."
+      -
+        type: paragraph
+        attrs:
+          class: null
+        content:
+          -
+            type: text
-            text: 'We do our most effective work face-to-face.
-Contact us to discuss your website needs in Seattle, WA by calling us at '
+            text: 'Now all that said, we do our most effective work face-to-face.
+Contact us to discuss your website needs in Seattle, WA, by calling us at '
           -
             type: text
             marks: